iamvinny/WhatsApp-AntiScroll/README.md

 * Prevent from scrolling to the top when you delete a message.

+* Prevent from scrolling to the top when you send a picture.

 * Make a page to manage the extension's options.

 * Anything else that I haven't noticed yet...
 This ReadMe will be updated. ^-^